 The Civics exam is given to students in their senior-year U.S. Government class at Park City High School.

 Seniors who do NOT have a PCHS Government class (take the course online or at a different school) will be required to attend a scheduled sitting of the Civics exam at PCHS.
-There will be a minimum of three testing opportunities, one in March (on the day the juniors take the ACT test) and two in May.
+There will be a minimum of three testing opportunities, one in March and two in May.
 Other testing dates may be scheduled at the school’s discretion.
 For testing dates, see the section below.

-Seniors with a PCHS Government class in their class schedule will take the exam in their Government class.
-The following test dates would ONLY apply for students who need to retake the test in order to pass.
+You will take the exam in your Government class.
+The test dates below ONLY apply for students who need to retake the test in May in order to pass for graduation.

 - 8:00am - Last names A-E

 - May 23 - 2:30pm, Room 235 -This is your absolute LAST opportunity before graduation!